Engineering for Eco-Design in Food

 Course Content – Semester 1

-- Optimization and Instrumentation of Food Processing and Preservation Methods
+- Optimization / Instrumentation of Food Processing and Preservation Methods

 - Integrated Management of Byproducts and Co-products from the Agri-Food Industry